damianmoore/django-dynamic-dns/README.md

     dig +short A a.example.com.

-Show all other DNS info for a domain
+Show all other DNS info for a domain:

     dig a.example.com.

-Query a specific DNS server like `127.0.0.1` for the in-built server or `8.8.8.8` for Google's servers by using `@` and then a DNS IP.
+Query a specific DNS server like `127.0.0.1` for the in-built server or `8.8.8.8` for Google's servers by using `@` and then a DNS IP:

     dig @127.0.0.1 a.example.com.